opentok/opentok-web-samples/Moderate-Background-Blur/README.md

 =======================

-This sample application shows how to add background blur with the Vonage video APIs.
+This sample application shows how to add background blur with the Vonage Video APIs.
 It is very similar to the [Basic Video Chat](../Basic%20Video%20Chat/) example, but it adds a background blur to the publisher.
 See [Vonage ML Transformers](https://vonage.github.io/ml-transformers-docs/) library for more information.

 ## Demo